marcus-j-davies/HAP-Router/README.md

 The accessories have also been created for you, and you simply select the type of accessory you wish to create
 and set their associated information.

 Transports are the medium, in which the event is travelled.
-By default, the following transports (or routes) are available:
+By default, the following transports (or routes) are as follows:

   - HTTP
   - UDP Broadcast